joudbitar/dsa-teacher/cli/README.md

 npm ls -g @dsa/cli --depth=0
 ```

-### Alternative: Install from source
+### Alternative: Install from source step-by-step

-If you want to work from a local clone instead:
+If you want to run each step manually instead of using the Makefile:

 ```bash
 # 1. Install and set up pnpm